Coach Morriss' Bears look to tally a winning record with a victory over No. 22 Texas A&M Sat., Oct, 28.

 "It was a great win.
 We really needed it, but we cannot forget about how we played in the first half.
 We saw some things we need to correct, but we are happy to come out of a close game with a win."

 "They are a good team.
 I saw earlier that they are ranked ninth in the nation in rush offense.
 So we are going to have some challenges, but that is what we are here for; to play football and in this situation to stop that rushing attack."

-On the rivalry with Texas A&M:
+On the rivalry with

 "It is an on going rivalry, and there is always a bad taste in your mouth after you lose to those guys.
 We have not forgotten what happened last year and we are looking for a win again this year."

 Quarterback, Shawn Bell

 On Baylor's offense in the fourth quarter against

 "We had our backs against the wall and then it just started kicking.
 I was struggling a little bit.
 Then